apache/opendal/examples/rust/00-setup/README.md

 ## Conclusion

-In this chapter we have learnt the rust project structure and run our first rust example.
-We will use this knowledge to build our first rust application in the next chapter!
+In this chapter we have learnt the Rust project structure and run our first Rust example.
+We will use this knowledge to build our first Rust application in the next chapter!